 ISL is an IB World School under the supervision of the International Baccalaureate® for its Primary Years Programme and Diploma Programme.
 It is a registered Cambridge Assessment International Education school, a member of the Educational Collaborative for International Schools and the English Language Schools Association.
 Although not part of the national system, ISL is inspected by the French National Education Ministry, thus gaining recognition of its fulfilment of national educational requirements.

 How international is ISL?

-ISL has a diverse student population covering 47 nationalities.
-French is the largest nationality represented in the school (approximately 30%), whilst other large nationality groups include American, Brazilian, British, Indian and Korean.
-The teaching staff represent 13 nationalities between them.
+ISL has a diverse student population covering over 45 nationalities.
+French is the largest nationality represented in the school (approximately 30%), whilst other large nationality groups include American, Brazilian, British, Indian, Japanese and Korean.
+The teaching staff represent more than a dozen nationalities between them.